auriq/essentia_docs/source/reference/manpages/aq_udb.rst

   ``TabName`` is case insensitive.
 It must not exceed 31 bytes long.
   Optional ``DbName`` sets the Udb spec file as in the `-db`_ option.

+  This option should be used with a module (see `-mod`_) that operates on the table being scanned.
+Otherwise, use `-scn_usr`_ instead. `-pp`_ rules can also be used besides the module.

 .. _`-exp_usr`:

 ``-exp_usr``
-  Export the unique user names (the common "PKEY" column).
+  Export the user keys (the common "PKEY" column).

 .. _`-cnt_usr`:

 ``-cnt_usr``
-  Retrieve the unique user count.
+  Retrieve the user count.

 .. _`-scn_usr`: